grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 }
 ```

-So with my minor math skills I can see that "(something * 2) - something" is the same as "one of something" so:
+With my minor math skills I can see that "(something * 2) - something" is the same as "one of something" so:

 ```rust